What is countsplit?

 Recent package updates

 The vignettes and data associated with this package are stored in the associated ``countsplit.tutorials” package.
 To see the tutorials, please visit the updated tutorial website: https://anna-neufeld.github.io/countsplit.tutorials/.
 This change helps with overall package size and build time.
+Most of the tutorials currently make use of Poisson thinning, but we are in the process of adding more tutorials that use the negative binomial methodology.

 How can I get countsplit?

 To also download the data needed to reproduce the package vignettes, be sure to also install the ``countsplit.tutorials” package.
+This must be downloaded from github (it will not be added to CRAN due to package size and the time it takes to build the vignettes).

 Where can I learn more?